James Madison: Early life and education

-James Madison Jr. was born on March 16, 1751 (March 5, 1750, Old Style), at Belle Grove Plantation near Port Conway in the Colony of Virginia, to James Madison Sr. and Eleanor Rose Conway Madison.
+James Madison was born on March 16, 1751 (March 5, 1750, Old Style), at the Belle Grove plantation near Port Conway in the Colony of Virginia, to James Madison Sr. and Eleanor Madison.
 His family had lived in Virginia since the mid-17th century.
 Madison's maternal grandfather, Francis Conway, was a prominent planter and tobacco merchant.
-His father was a tobacco planter who grew up on a plantation, then called Mount Pleasant, which he had inherited upon reaching adulthood.
-With an estimated 100 slaves and a 5000 acre plantation, Madison's father was among the largest landowners in the Virginia Piedmont.
+His father was a tobacco planter who grew up on a plantation, then called Mount Pleasant, which he inherited upon reaching adulthood.
+With an estimated 100 slaves and a 5000 acre plantation, Madison's father was among the largest landowners in Virginia's Piedmont.

 In the early 1760s, the Madison family moved into a newly built house that they named Montpelier.
-Madison grew up as the oldest of twelve children, with seven brothers and four sisters, though only six lived to adulthood.
-Of the surviving three brothers (Francis, Ambrose, and William) and three sisters (Nelly, Sarah, and Frances), it was Ambrose who would eventually help to manage Montpelier for both his father and older brother until his own death in 1793.
-President Zachary Taylor was a descendant of Elder William Brewster, a Pilgrim leader of the Plymouth Colony, a Mayflower immigrant, and a signer of the Mayflower Compact; and Isaac Allerton Jr., a colonial merchant, colonel, and son of Mayflower Pilgrim Isaac Allerton and Fear Brewster.
-Taylor's second cousin through that line was Madison.
+Madison was the oldest of twelve children, with seven brothers and four sisters, though only six lived to adulthood: brothers Francis, Ambrose, and William, and sisters Nelly, Sarah, and Frances.
+Ambrose helped to manage Montpelier for his father and older brother until he died in 1793.

-From age 11 to 16, Madison studied under Donald Robertson, a Scottish instructor who served as a tutor for several prominent planter families in the South.
+From ages 11 to 16, Madison studied under Donald Robertson, a tutor for several prominent Southern families.
 Madison learned mathematics, geography, and modern and classical languages, becoming exceptionally proficient in Latin.
 At age 16, Madison returned to Montpelier, where he studied under the Reverend Thomas Martin to prepare for college.
-Unlike most college-bound Virginians of his day, Madison did not attend the College of William and Mary, where the lowland Williamsburg climate—thought to be more likely to harbor infectious disease—might have strained his sensibilities concerning his own health.
-Instead, in 1769, he enrolled at the College of New Jersey (later renamed Princeton University).
+Unlike most college-bound Virginians of his day, Madison did not attend the College of William and Mary, as the lowland Williamsburg climate—thought to be more likely to harbor infectious disease—might have impacted his health.
+Instead, in 1769, he enrolled at the College of New Jersey (later Princeton University).

-His college studies included Latin, Greek, theology, and the works of the Enlightenment.
-Emphasis was placed on both speech and debate; Madison was a leading member of the American Whig–Cliosophic Society, which competed on campus with a political counterpart, the Cliosophic Society.
+His college studies included Latin, Greek, theology, and the works of the Enlightenment, and emphasized speech and debate.
+Madison was a leading member of the American Whig–Cliosophic Society, which competed on campus with a political counterpart, the Cliosophic Society.
 During his time at Princeton, Madison's closest friend was future Attorney General William Bradford.
-Along with another classmate, Madison undertook an intense program of study and completed the college's three-year Bachelor of Arts degree in two years, graduating in 1771.
-Madison had contemplated either entering the clergy or practicing law after graduation, but instead remained at Princeton to study Hebrew and political philosophy under the college's president, John Witherspoon.
+Along with classmate Aaron Burr, Madison completed the college's three-year Bachelor of Arts degree in two years, graduating in 1771.
+He had contemplated either entering the clergy or practicing law after graduation, but instead, he remained at Princeton to study Hebrew and political philosophy under the college's president, John Witherspoon.
 He returned home to Montpelier in early 1772.